codecrafters-io/build-your-own-shell/stage_descriptions/programmable-completion-05-qf1.md

 When the completer script prints nothing to stdout, your shell has no candidates to work with.
 In that case, the shell should:

-- Not insert or modify any text
+- Leave the input unchanged
 - Ring the terminal bell by printing `\x07` to stdout

 This gives the user feedback that their TAB press was received but no completion was available.